ctaintor/rails_disable_dependency_loading/README.md

 a file that is loaded during initialization, or you can add directories to the `eager_load_paths` configuration - it is probably a good idea to read [this issue](https://github.com/rails/rails/issues/13142) to understand more.

+It is highly likely that including this gem will cause your servive to break, so you should test thoroughly after including the gem.
+After fixing all the issues, you will be able to sleep better at night knowing that your users aren't experiencing random, hard-to-reproduce bugs in your code.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/rails_disable_dependency_loading/fork )